High-Protein Breakfast Ideas for Busy mornings Fuel Your Day Right

 Q5.
 What if I’m in a rush and can’t cook?

-A: Keep boiled eggs, homemade protein bars, or Greek yoghurt jars ready.
+A: Keep boiled eggs, homemade protein bars, or Greek yogurt jars ready.
 Also try smoothies with protein powder.

 Q6.
 Does protein in the morning help with weight loss?